robotology/whole-body-controllers/torque-controllers/momentum-based-standup/README.md

 ### Configuration file

-At start, the module calls the initialization file initMomentumBasedStandup.m.
+At start, the module calls the initialization file `initMomentumBasedStandup.m`.
 Once opened, this file contains some configuration variables.
 Please follow the instruction inside the script to properly configure your simulation.

 ### Robot and demo specific configurations

-The gains and references for a specific robot (specified by the variable YARP_ROBOT_NAME) or a specific demo can be found in the folder `app/robots/YARP_ROBOT_NAME`.
+The gains and references for a specific robot (specified by the variable `YARP_ROBOT_NAME`) or a specific demo can be found in the folder `app/robots/YARP_ROBOT_NAME`.